-Roundup is a herbicide that has a role in almost everything we eat.
-It is so widely used that is now one of the most commonly used agricultural chemical in the world.
-Unfortunately, this has some severe repercussions for people who are exposed to high levels of Roundup regularly.
+Roundup is a widely used herbicide (weed killer) that is now one of the most commonly used agricultural chemicals in the world.
+Unfortunately, there may be severe repercussions for people who are exposed to Roundup.

 How Roundup Works

 Roundup kills both weeds and regular crops.
 Therefore, Roundup should normally be applied directly on its intended target.
-However, Monsanto also produces genetically engineered crops that are immune to Glyphosate (the primary active ingredient in Roundup) known as Roundup Ready seeds.
+However, there are also genetically engineered crops which are immune to Glyphosate (the primary active ingredient in Roundup) known as Roundup Ready seeds.
 This allows for greater amounts of Roundup to be sprayed on a more indiscriminate basis because it can be applied to the crops as well as the weeds.

+On August 9, 2019, Bloomberg reported that “Bayer Proposes Paying $8 Billion to Settle Roundup Cancer Claims.”
 If you or a loved one have been diagnosed with non-Hodgkin lymphoma, this may be related to your Roundup exposure.
 Your time to file a claim may be limited.
-We recommend that you contact a lawyer immediately regarding your potential Roundup claim.

 If you or a loved one has suffered harm as the result of using a medical device, pharmaceutical drug, or other product, we have the experience to handle your claim.
 The attorneys at Freedland Harwin Valori, PL, can help you navigate the confusing process and make sure your case gets the attention that it deserves.
 For more information, or to schedule a free case evaluation with our firm, please call us or contact us online.